nfch211/automation-for-data-entry/README.md

 texts converted from pdfs were not 100% accurate.

-texts in lines of the docxs were not structured or formated like the image itself.
+texts in lines of the docxs were not structured or formatted like the image itself.

 since it just extracted text, it failed to verify whether it is a valid business registration certificate, for an example, a Hong Kong Business Registration Certificate.